2018 Leicester helicopter crash: Investigation

 On 6 December 2018, the AAIB published a second Special Bulletin.
 Investigators revealed that loss of control of the helicopter resulted from the tail rotor actuator control shaft (which controls the pitch of the tail rotor blades) becoming disconnected from the actuator lever mechanism that transmits the pilots' pedal inputs to control the helicopter's yaw.
 They have also revealed evidence of the normally stationary control shaft being spun by the tail rotor which caused the castellated nut holding the actuator lever in place to friction weld to its carrier, shear off its split pin and rotate off the threaded shaft.
 The locking nut and pin carrier were found loose in the tail rotor fairing and were bonded together.
 A duplex bearing that was designed to allow the control shaft to remain stationary (with the rest of the tail rotor assembly rotating around it) was found to only allow a few degrees of rotation, with the races blocked up by a mix of burnt grease and metallic particles.
-AAIB Chief Inspector Crispin Orr stated on the third anniversary 27 October 2021 that the complex investigation is continuing and a final report will be published when their work is complete.
+The AAIB published their two volume final report on 6 September 2023.
+Eight safety recommendations were made.

 Responses

-Fans began to lay flowers and football shirts outside the ground the next morning.
-Shirts and scarves were also seen from other teams including West Ham United, Leicester City's opponent in the match prior to the crash.
+Fans began to lay flowers and football shirts outside the stadium the morning after the crash.
+Shirts and scarves from other teams including West Ham United, Leicester City's opponent in the match prior to the crash, were also seen.
 On 30 October, Leicester City opened a book of condolence, with an online version also available.
-In the immediate aftermath of the accident, some buildings were floodlit in blue as a tribute to the victims, including England's national stadium, Wembley.
+Some buildings were floodlit in blue as a tribute to the victims, including England's national stadium, Wembley.

-The Leicester City Foxes Foundation Charity was renamed The Vichai Srivaddhanaprabha Foundation in honour of the deceased chairman and owner.
+The club's official charity The Foxes Foundation was renamed The Vichai Srivaddhanaprabha Foundation.

-On 10 November Leicester City fans took part in a '5,000-1' walk in united remembrance of the helicopter crash victims.
-Thousands of fans took part in the memorial walk before Leicester City played Burnley at home.
+On 10 November thousands of Leicester City fans took part in a '5,000-1' walk in remembrance of the victims, before Leicester City played Burnley at home.
 The initial appeal was for 5,000 fans to take part, though reports suggested the number was about 10,000.

 Leicester City established a memorial garden on the site of the crash.